Templates

 Explanation

-By using a template, you can fully define the result set formatting.
-A template is an HTML code that can contain any valid HTML code including CSS and JavaScript.
+By using a template, you can fully define the formatting of a result set.
+A template consists of HTML code that can include CSS and JavaScript.

-A template consists of three sections: header, row, and footer.
-The header-section is applied before the result set's data is processed, the row-section is repeated for each result set row and the footer-section is applied after the result set's data is processed.
+A template is divided into three sections: header, row, and footer.
+The header section is applied before the result set's data is processed, the row section is repeated for each row in the result set, and the footer section is applied after the result set's data is processed.

-Template is wrapped in a div with class template by default.
-If you want the template not to be wrapped in a div, use parameter 'none'.
+By default, a template is wrapped in a DIV with the class `template`.
+If you do not want the template to be wrapped in a DIV, you can use the parameter 'none'.

-Header and footer can have a single result set with dbr.template.header and dbr.template.footer.
-Both header and footer values can be formatted with dbr.style.
-Footer and header items are not editable with dbr.editable like row items.
+You can define header and footer sections using dbr.template.header and dbr.template.footer.
+Both header and footer sections can be formatted using dbr.style.
+However, footer and header items cannot be made editable using dbr.editable, unlike row items.

-Row items can be made editable with dbr.editable.
+Row items can be made editable using `dbr.editable`.

 Examples

-We'll create a simple list of DIV's where the first one (green) comes from the header, in the middle are white rows and at the end footer (blue).
+We'll create a simple list of DIVs where the first one (green) represents the header, the middle ones are white rows, and the last one is the footer (blue).

 The header template: